How to Install TeamViewer on Ubuntu 22.04 or 20.04

 sudo apt update && sudo apt upgrade

-This command will update all the packages on your system, including TeamViewer, if a newer version is available.
+This command will update all the packages on your system, including TeamViewer if a newer version is available.

-How to Remove (Uninstall) TeamViewer
+Remove TeamViewer

 If you no longer want TeamViewer installed on your system, you can remove it using the following command: